-In lieu of serious dinner plans, there’s nothing better to eat in Paris than a crunchy Baguette with Fromage.
+In lieu of serious dinner plans, there’s nothing better to eat in Paris than a crunchy baguette stuffed with cheese.
 Try glorious raw milk cheeses like Brie de Meaux or Brie de Melun.
-Warning – the taste of authentic Brie blows away versions sold outside of France and will turn you into a French cheese snob.
+Warning – the taste of French Brie blows away versions sold outside of France and will turn you into a French cheese snob.

-Mindi loves Beef Tartare.
+Mindi loves Steak Tartare.
 She has ordered it at bouillons, bistros and wine bars.
-She has ordered it so much that this dish dominates our Paris photo library.
-That being said, Beef Tartare is so popular around Paris that variations of the famous raw meat concoction vary from restaurant to restaurant.
+She has ordered it so many times that this dish dominates our Paris photo library.
+That being said, Steak Tartare is so popular around Paris that variations of the famous raw meat concoction vary from restaurant to restaurant.

-In a way, Beef Tartare is the Haiku of the Parisian bistro.
+In a way, Steak Tartare is the haiku of the Parisian bistro.
 The dish has a number of compulsory complementary ingredients including, but not limited to, capers, shallots, raw egg and diced cornichons.

 Some trace the dish’s name to the tartars, who, in a fun legend, brought the idea of grinding meat to Europe.
 Others trace the dish to what Escoffier named “Beefsteack à la Americaine” or “Beefsteack à la Tartare”, with tartare referring to the combination of complementary ingredients (mentioned above) as opposed to the mayonnaise-based tartar sauce frequently paired with seafood in America.

-Scholars trace the development of the Baguette, which essentially translates to stick, over the course of 200 years – all the way from the French Revolution to the Industrial Revolution.
-We won’t recount it here since this is a Quick Guide and much of the bread’s history is sketchy at best – suffice it to say that the Baguette’s emergence can be credited to advancements in technology and how that technology influenced culture.
+Scholars trace the development of the baguette, which essentially translates to stick, over the course of 200 years – all the way from the French Revolution to the Industrial Revolution.
+We won’t recount it here but suffice it to say that the baguette’s emergence can be credited to advancements in technology and how that technology influenced culture.

-When buying a Baguette, look for the words baguette tradition, l’ancienne or campagne.
-These words usually mean that the Baguettes are baked by hand, using natural leavening methods (think sourdough).
+When buying a baguette, look for the words baguette tradition, l’ancienne and campagne.
+These words usually mean that the baguettes are baked by hand, using natural leavening methods (think sourdough).

-While the origins of foods like Croissants, Baguettes and Beef Tartare may be debatable, the origin of Paris’ eponymous pastry is well documented.
+While the origins of foods like croissants, baguettes and steak tartare may be debatable, the origin of the Paris-Brest, Paris’ eponymous pastry is well documented.